Epidemic, Endemic, Pandemic: Commonly Confused Words

 August 28, 2017

-It’s not hard to see why people confuse these words.
+Do you confuse the words epidemic, endemic, and pandemic?
 They all deal with diseases, deal with boundaries, and end in “emic.”
-Epidemic and endemic are probably misused the most since they look and sound the most similar.
-We’ll walk you through their distinct meanings so you never embarrass yourself in scientific or political conversations again!
+People probably misuse epidemic and endemic the most since they look and sound the most similar.
+In this post we walk you through their distinct meanings.
+Now you’ll never embarrass yourself in scientific or political conversations again!

 Epidemic: a disease that spreads out in a limited area